reonZ/pf2e-token-hud/README.md

 ## Auto Lock

-When enabled, the tooltip will auto lock as soon as you hover over it, it will also auto lock when holding the 'Hold to Display' keybind.
+Should the tooltip get locked when hovering over it or as soon as it is rendered.
+This works for both the delayed and the `Hold to Display` rendering of the tooltip.

 ## Tooltip on Observe